-Action: Verify that the Ethernet controller jumper on the system board is set to the default (enabled) position (see "System Board Jumpers" on page 165).
+Action: Verify that the Ethernet controller jumper on the system board is set to the default (enabled) position (see "System board jumpers" on page 174).

 Make sure that the interrupt request numbers are set correctly.
-If you are using an ISA adapter, make sure resources are reserved as ISA Legacy in the configuration programs (see "Plug and Play" on page 25.)
+If you are using an ISA adapter, make sure resources are reserved as ISA Legacy in the Configuration/Setup Utility program (see "Plug and Play" on page 25.)